-Sophie Hedges (based at LSHTM).
-Sophie is researching parental investment in child education and child work in rural Tanzania, in the context of the demographic transition and changing livelihoods.
+Sophie Hedges (based at LSHTM) is researching parental investment in child education and child work in the context of demographic transition and shifting livelihoods.
 Follow Sophie’s awesome fieldwork blog.

-Anushé Hassan (based at LSHTM).
-Anushé is researching relationships between father absence and child wellbeing, with a focus on the status of fostered and orphaned children in rural Tanzania.
-Follow Anushé’s tweets!
+Anushé Hassan (based at LSHTM) is researching relationships between father absence and child wellbeing, with a focus on the status of fostered and orphaned children in rural Tanzania.
+Follow Anushé’s tweets.

 Monique Borgerhoff Mulder, UC Davis